main logo icon

 6. Detection over patch, on the boxes that cannot be patched fast

 Mandiant's mean time to exploit is -7 days, CrowdStrike's fastest breakout is 27 seconds, exfiltration starts within 4 minutes.
 The patch cycle is structurally too slow to cover edge devices that take maintenance windows or attacker-friendly products that lack EDR telemetry.
 The mitigation is detection layered with patch: EDR/XDR coverage on every appliance that supports it, network-flow telemetry on appliances that don't (per Mandiant's UNC6201 / UNC5807 callout on edge-device targeting), and pre-staged isolation playbooks for likely zero-day-prone categories.
+The underlying figures are from M-Trends 2026 and the CrowdStrike 2026 Global Threat Report.

 Internal references